Chapter 9 – Assisted Voting

 Grace Period voter registration, changes in voter registration, and Grace Period voting will also be available.

 9.I.2.
-Requesting Voter Assistance
+Requesting Voter Assistance At A Care Facility.

 Some jurisdictions may require the Illinois Persons With Disability Identification Card.